 Chaing had dispatched Nationalist forces to help the British defend Burma.
 They were commanded by newly arrived American General 'Viniger' Joe Stilwell.
 Some of these forces joined the desperte British retreat to India.
 It became mission of Stillwell and his largely Chinese force to re-open the Burma Road and until that was acomplished to supply the Nationlists as much as possible through an air-lift from India over the towering Himalayas -- The Hump.
 It was a daunting task for the aircraft available at the time (C-46s and C-47s).
 The American effort to renter Burma began with jungle operations of Merrill's Marauders after British General Orde Wingate had organized Chindit Brigades.
 The men involved in the CBI Theater fought in some of the most difficult terraine and environmental conutions of the War.
 And they were for the most part the lowest priority of the Allied war effort.
 Stillwell was able to train and supply his Chinese division, tuning thm into some of the most effective units in the Nationalist Army.
 Despite the terrible conditions, the Bitish who were less convinced of the importanbce of China, were determined to take back Burma.
 The Americans were primarily determined to reopen the Burma Road to keep China in the War.
 China was also seen as providing bases for the planned air assault on the Japanese Home Islands.
 The British and Americans faced monsoon rains, mud, leeches, and heat as well as tropical conditions.
 [Webster] The British with Anerican support defeated a Japanese attempt to capture Assam.
 This allowed the American-Chinese force to recapture northern Burma.
 This allowed construction of a new road to link up with the old Burma Road--the Ledo Road.
 While Rangoodn was still in Japanese hads, the Ledo Road provided a link between the Burma Road and the Indian rail network.
 The Ledo Rod This was one of the most challenging construction projects of the War.
 The Ledo Road eventually ran from Ledo Assam, through Myitkyina and connected to the Burma Road at Wandingzhen, Yunnan, China.
 The first trucks reached the Chinese frontier over this road (January 28, 1945).
 Although supplies began flowing into China, the quantities were still limited, largely because of the distances from the ports in India to the Nationalists in Yunnan.
 It required a enormous quantity of fuel to move supplies such distances by truck.
 Only a seaport could provide the means to adequantly supply the Nationalists.
 This was not achieved, however, until after the Japanese surrender (August 1945).

-They hoped to restablish their colonial regime.
-Aung San's supporters set up what was in effect a Burmese government.
+The British hoped to restablish their colonial regime.
+Aung San Suu Kyi's supporters set up what was in effect a Burmese government.
 Aung San negotiated in Britain for independence (1947).
-After returning to Burma he was assassinated in Rangoon with many of his cabinent members.
+After returning to Burma he was assassinated in Rangoon with many of his cabinent members (July 1947).
 Burmese politics has remained tumultous even to this day.
 Burma was one of the great hopes of Decolonization.
 Burma was a relatively rich colony and seemed to have all the makings for a sucessful independent country.
 Intead it proved to be one of the most dismal failures of Decolonization.